coreos/docs/os/configuring-date-and-timezone.md

 # Configuring Date and Time Zone

-By default, CoreOS machines keep time in the UTC time zone and synchronize their clocks with NTP.
-This page contains information about customizing those defaults to meet site requirements, explains the change in NTP client daemons in recent CoreOS versions, and offers advice on best practices for timekeeping in a CoreOS cluster.
+By default, CoreOS machines keep time in the Coordinated Universal Time (UTC) zone and synchronize their clocks with the Network Time Protocol (NTP).
+This page contains information about customizing those defaults to meet site requirements, explains the change in NTP client daemons in recent CoreOS versions, and offers advice on best practices for timekeeping in CoreOS clusters.

 ## Viewing and changing date and time settings with *timedatectl*